 Peer-to-Peer File Sharing & Copyright Infringement

-This document is presented to all students at the University of Maryland Baltimore (UMB) to provide information about the lawful use of copyrighted materials on UMB’s computing networks and in UMB facilities, as well as to provide information about the consequences of illegally uploading, downloading, and sharing music, games and movies.
+This document is presented to students at the University of Maryland, Baltimore (UMB) to provide information about the lawful use of copyrighted materials on UMB’s computing networks and in UMB facilities, as well as to provide information about the consequences of illegally uploading, downloading, and sharing music, games, and movies.

-In the past, many students have ignored the information provided to them about the consequences of illegal file sharing and, as a result, have been sued and have paid thousands of dollars in financial settlements for infringing on the copyrights of music and movie companies.
+In the past, many students have ignored the information provided to them about the consequences of illegal file sharing and, as a result, have been sued and had to pay thousands of dollars in financial settlements for infringing on the copyrights of music and movie companies.

 Contrary to what many students believe, U.S. federal law treats the unauthorized uploading, downloading, or sharing of copyrighted material as a serious offense that carries serious consequences.
 Any UMB computer account holder who infringes copyright laws risks a lawsuit by the copyright holder, loss of access to the UMB computer system, and disciplinary action by UMB.